The myth of the monochrome Tudors

 I shan’t go into more detail here: there isn’t the space, and what’s the point anyway?
 Go and read Kaufmann’s book.
 It’s a great read – not just for academics.

-But it bears saying again: black people were common in Tudor society.
+But it bears repeating: black people were not unknown in Tudor society.

 To colour-blind casting.